Hair-Pulling Disorder: Why Am I Pulling Hair Out, And What Are The Treatment Options?

 Unaddressed social anxieties, especially with children, can result in more serious issues down the line.
 For example, a child with social anxiety might struggle with self-consciousness, which can manifest in different self-destructive or self-sabotaging behaviors.
 With professional assistance and personal determination, it’s possible to work toward addressing anxiety and its sources.

-How to get help for hair-pulling
+How to find mental health treatment for hair-pulling disorder

 Getting help from a therapist can be an effective way to start learning how to control symptoms of trichotillomania and stop them before they become lifelong problems.
 Whether you go to online or in-person therapy, a licensed professional can help you confront your hair-pulling and set you on a path to success using a variety of therapy techniques.